 1600 Penn, on NBC

-Amazon Instant Video; IMDb; NBC; Sitcoms Online; TV.com; TV Tropes; Wikipedia
+IMDb; Sitcoms Online; TV Tango; TV Tropes; Wikipedia

 The title is obviously short for "1600 Pennsylvania Avenue," which is of course the address of the White House.
 (Which kinda puts me in mind of the title 30 Rock.)
-Anyway, it's about fictitious U.S. President Dale Gilchrist (played by Bill Pullman) and his family.
+Anyway, it's about fictitious U.S. President Dale Gilchrist (Bill Pullman) and his family.
 The series begins with Dale's oldest son, Standrich "Skip" Gilchrist, moving back home after causing an accidental fire at college (where he'd been for about seven years without graduating).
 Skip is basically... a well-meaning but blundering goofus man-child.
 (He's played by Josh Gad, who is also one of the show's creators and executive producers.)
-Meanwhile, Dale's oldest daughter, Becca (who we like), is a somewhat uptight overachiever, who is feeling terrible stress because she's just found out she's pregnant.
+Meanwhile, Dale's oldest daughter, Becca, is a somewhat uptight overachiever, who is feeling terrible stress because she's just found out she's pregnant.
 (Incidentally, I'd guess Skip and Becca are both in their mid-20s, I'm not sure which is older.)
 Dale also has two younger children, Marigold (who's 13) and Xander (who I'd guess is around 10).
-Also, Dale has a relatively new wife named Emily (played by Jenna Elfman, who we like).
+Also, Dale has a relatively new wife named Emily (Jenna Elfman).
 I don't recall if we ever learned whether Dale is divorced or widowed.
 Anyway, Emily wants to be accepted by her stepkids, though she has some trouble, especially with Becca.
 And there's also a White House Press Secretary named Marshall Malloy, who has some trouble dealing with all the chaos created by the President's family... especially Skip.
-Also there's a guy named D.B., with whom Becca had a one-night stand, who is apparently responsible for her pregnancy.
-They start getting closer because of the situation, but while D.B. is a really sweet (and good-looking) guy, he's also pretty dumb.
+Also there's a guy named D.B.
+(Robbie Amell), with whom Becca had a one-night stand, who is apparently responsible for her pregnancy.
+They start getting closer because of the situation, but while D.B. is a really sweet guy, he's also pretty dumb.
 So Becca isn't sure she wants to be with him.
 Incidentally, she also had secretly dated Marshall for like a year, having ended the relationship not long before her one night with D.B.
 And Marshall is much more compatible with her than D.B. is.